moosemaniam/CarND-PID-Control-Project/README.md

 - This is done for P, I and D hyper parameters till the algorithm converges

+## Reflection
+-With the P only controller, the vehicle oscillates more and more and never stabilizes
+-With PD controller, the oscillations decay eventually -PID controller should have made the car more stable, but PD was enough to drive around the track and I stopped here

 ### Further tuning
 - I disabled the I part of the algorithm as introducing it was increasing the oscillations.
 My understanding of this is, that the I part of the controller is needed to overcome the systemic bias.
 Perhaps the simulator environment does not have any systemic bias?
 - I added a condition in the main.cpp to make sure to slow down the throttle to 0.1 if we are making a turn and the speed is greater than 15